La Gira Dura

-La Gira Dura was a concert tour by Puerto Rican artist Daddy Yankee.
-The tour name references his 2018 hit Dura.
+La Gira Dura was the ninth headlining concert tour by Puerto Rican artist Daddy Yankee.
+The tour name references his 2018 hit "Dura".
+It began on March 8, 2018 in Tucumán at Estadio Central Córdoba, and concluded on December 8, of the same year, in Mexico City at Foro Sol Stadium.

 During this tour, he performed in London at the SSE Arena.
 It was his first concert in the United Kingdom.
 Also, the tour had his first concerts in Albania and in China, becoming the first reggaeton artist ever to perform in those countries.
 In Argentina, the media reported that the attendance of both concerts was about 40,000 fans.